basho/basho_docs/source/languages/en/riakcs/cookbooks/fog.md

 keywords: [developer]
 ---

 Fog is a general cloud services library written in Ruby.
-It is built to support as many providers as possible, from most AWS services, to Rackspace and Linode, and this includes an extension for Riak CS.
+It is built to support as many cloud providers as possible, ranging from most AWS services to Rackspace, Linode, Joyent, and beyond, and this includes an extension for Riak CS.

 Installation via [RubyGems](http://rubygems.org/):